 Megijima is one of the venues of the Setouchi Triennale art festival and features several artwork-turned homes and a few other art pieces on permanent display.
 Additional artworks are on display during the art festivals.
 Most of the art pieces are closed on weekdays and during winter outside of the art festival.

 Getting around Megijima Island

 Although Megijima is small, some people will find it just a little bit too large and its mountain a little bit too high to be explored on foot.
 For these people, a bus connects the ferry terminal and the cave in about ten minutes and for 300 yen one way or 800 yen for a round trip.
 Bus departures are timed to the ferry arrivals.
 Walking up the mountain to the cave takes about 30-45 minutes.

 Alternatively, bicycles are an attractive way to get around the island.
-They can be rented from the ferry port for 200 yen for a regular bicycle, 300 yen for a mountain bike or 500 yen for electric assist bicycles.
+They can be rented from the ferry port for 600 to 1000 yen.
 A mountain bike or electric assist bike is recommended for accessing the cave as the road up the mountain is rather steep.